slotix/dbconvert-streams-website/docs/sources/mysql/index.md

 For more information on all available replication options and binary logs, see the [Replication Reference Guide](https://dev.mysql.com/doc/refman/8.0/en/replication-options.html) on the MySQL Documentation Portal.

-### Whitelist DBConvert Stream's IP Addresses
+### Whitelist DBConvert Streams' IP Addresses

-You must whitelist the IP address of the _DBS source server_ to allow connection to the MySQL server from DBConvert Stream.
+You must whitelist the IP address of the _DBS source server_ to allow connection to the MySQL server from DBConvert Streams.

 In MySQL configuration file in the `[mysqld]` section add